stackrox/stackrox/README.md

 ```
 helm install -n stackrox --create-namespace stackrox-central-services stackrox/stackrox-central-services --devel
 ```
-To create a secured cluster you first need to create an init bundle, using the roxctl CLI after configuring the `ROX_CENTRAL_ADDRESS` environment variable.
+To create a secured cluster you first need to create an init bundle containing all of the secrets.
 ```
+kubectl -n rhacs-operator exec deploy/central -- roxctl --insecure-skip-tls-verify \
+    --password "$(kubectl -n rhacs-operator get secret central-htpasswd -o go-template='{{index .data "password" | base64decode}}')" \
-roxctl -e "$ROX_CENTRAL_ADDRESS" central init-bundles generate <cluster_init_bundle_name> --output cluster_init_bundle.yaml
+    central init-bundles generate stackrox-cli-bundle --output - > ~/tmp/cli-bundle.yaml
 ```
 Then install the secured cluster using this command:
 ```
 helm install -n stackrox --create-namespace stackrox-secured-cluster-services stackrox/secured-cluster-services \
-    -f <path_to_cluster_init_bundle.yaml> \
+    -f ~/tmp/cli-bundle.yaml \
     --set clusterName=<name_of_the_secured_cluster> \
-    --set centralEndpoint=<endpoint_of_central_service>
 ```
-While specifying the path to the init bundle created in the previous step, the name of the secured cluster, and the endpoint (address and port number) for Central.
+While specifying the path to the init bundle created in the previous step, and the name of the secured cluster.
+When creating clusters hosted elsewhere, you will also need to specify the endpoint (address and port number) for Central.

 To further customize your Helm installation consult this [document](https://docs.openshift.com/acs/3.69/installing/installing_helm/install-helm-customization.html).